lopezdsr/sql-query/sqlref/sql_reference.md

 2. Hive-style partitions do not contain any values for partition columns since their values are *stored* in the object prefix of the partition.
 Thus, note that if you copy a HIVE-style partition and rename the object prefix by removing the partition column values, you are loosing data.
 3. Hive-style partitions can have a tendency for data skewing, for example, the partition representing order data from Malta is very likely much smaller than the partition representing order data from the USA.
-You can partition the query result into separate objects if you want to have *equal sized* partitions.
+You can partition the query result into separate objects if you want to have *equally-sized* partitions.

 <h4>Partition by columns into objects</h4>